Nick Mackall is in his second season as the Eureka volleyball head coach. He became the 14th head coach in program history on March 6. 2019.

-In his first season at the helm, the Red Devils won three of four games at the Blue Angels Bash in Milwaukee, Wisconsin, and picked up St. Louis Intercollegiate Athletic Conferene wins over Blackburn and Principia.
+In his first season at the helm, the Red Devils won three of four games at the Blue Angels Bash in Milwaukee, Wisconsin, and picked up St. Louis Intercollegiate Athletic Conference wins over Blackburn and Principia.
 Three EC players received SLIAC All-Academic honors: Caitlin Miller, Corinne DeBoard and Paige Klingler.

 Mackall came to Eureka after spending four seasons at NCAA Division III Adrian College in Adrian, Mich.
 He was the top assistant coach of the Bulldogs for three seasons and was promoted to associate head coach in 2018.